TnTech-ECE/CapstoneStarterRepo/README.md

 We would like to thank **Dr. Jeffrey Austen** for advice and guidance during the early stages of our capstone.

+We would like to thank **Dr. Van Neste** for allowing us to use his equipment to test and put together our project

 ## Repo Organization

 ### [Reports](/Reports)